 You can check and create row sets for any dimension in the rowsets worksheet:

 You can see the asterisk at the end of codes and names.

 This is just a trick used to distinguish hierarchy members and row sets in parameters and validation lists.

-You may create your rule.
+You can create your rule.

 The application automatically updates these row sets when you add new time members using the Actions menu.

 Below are the predefined row sets for the Categories dimension: